janix/alarm/README.md

 # Alarm calling - temperature & light detection
 This code is part of server room power supply & temperature monitoring.
+Hardware side is based on Raspberry-pi.
+Software is based mainly by Python code.

 ### License